About Our Preschool!

 Learning Styles and Approaches

-At Azalea Gardens Preschool, we embrace a variety of learning styles to ensure that all children have the opportunity to learn and grow!
+At Azalea Gardens Preschool, I embrace a variety of learning styles to ensure that all children have the opportunity to learn and grow!
 I foster a love for learning in every child by using approaches inspired by Play-Based Learning, Montessori Learning, and Nature-Based Learning.

 What is Play-Based Learning?